Updated July 1, 2023

 |The severity value is objective and less likely to change over time.||The priority value is subjective and can be changed over time, depending on other defects and project requirements.|

-This has been a guide to the difference between Severity vs Priority.
-Here we also discussed the key differences with infographics and through example.
+This has been a guide to the difference between Severity and Priority.
+Here we also discussed the key differences between infographics and examples.
 You may also have a look at the following articles to learn more –